Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Solenoidal surfaces

+In the universal hyperbolic solenoid $\Sol$, leaves carry a hyperbolic structure.
 If we see $\Sol$ as the inverse limit of coverings, the restriction of the projection $\pi$ to any leaf $L$ gives a universal covering of $S_0$.
 The hyperbolic metric on $S_0$ can be pulled back to $L$ via $\pi$.
 This endows each leaf with a hyperbolic metric, and these metrics vary continuously, in the smooth topology, as we change leaves in $\Sol$.

-If we see $\Sol$ as a quotient of $\H\times G$, $G_0$ can be thought of as a Fuchsian group, so that $S_0=\H/G_0$ and the action of $G_0$ on $\H$ by deck transformations is an action by isometries of the hyperbolic metric.
+If we see $\Sol$ as a quotient of $\H\times G$, then $G_0$ can be thought of as a Fuchsian group, so that $S_0=G_0\bs\H$ and the action of $G_0$ on $\H$ by deck transformations is an action by isometries of the hyperbolic metric.
 Therefore, the metric on horizontal leaves $\H\times \{g\}$ in $\H\times G$ induces a metric on leaves in $\Sol$.

 When $\Sol$ is thus endowed with a metric, all kinds of objects from Riemannian geometry can be defined and studied.
 This is true more generally, so we will give some general definitions.